|

 Tip

-For anyone wanting to continue using aluminum, use it wisely, recycle it whenever possible, and seek sustainable alternatives whenever possible to help lower the environmental impact.
+For anyone wanting to continue using aluminum, use it wisely, recycle it whenever possible (it has to be free of food residue) , and seek sustainable alternatives whenever possible to help lower the environmental impact.

 Wrapping Up